What Is a Shelf Exam? Everything Medical Students Need to Know

 ~90th (Honors) 84 84 87 88 91

 Passing thresholds are set by each school individually, usually at the 5th to 10th percentile nationally.
 Your school's clerkship handbook should list the exact cutoffs.
-One more nuance: the percentile associated with a given EPC shifts depending on when you test during the year — students testing in Q4 tend to score higher on average due to more cumulative clinical experience.
+One more nuance: the percentile associated with a given EPC shifts depending on when you test during the year.
+Students testing in Q4 tend to score higher on average due to more cumulative clinical experience.
+The same raw score means something different in September than it does in April.

 5. How Shelf Exams Affect Your Grades